 IBM is one of the world’s largest vendors of IT hardware, software and services.
-The company has a global workforce of approximately 380,000 employees and is active in over 170 countries.
-At the end of 2007, IBM purchased the software vendor Cognos for about $5 billion to extend its existing business intelligence product portfolio.
+The company has a global workforce of more than 280,000 employees and is active in over 170 countries.

-Planning Analytics is used by enterprises of all sizes and industry sectors.
-The product is suitable for creating data entry screens for multiple sub-budgets, consolidating their results, and running simple to highly complex calculations.
+IBM Planning Analytics is used by enterprises of all sizes and industry sectors, and is suitable for creating data entry screens for multiple sub-budgets, consolidating their results, and running simple to highly complex calculations.
 Hundreds of solutions – from small-scale departmental tools to installations with thousands of users – have been implemented worldwide.
 Resources and expertise for Planning Analytics are widespread.

 User & Use Cases

-IBM targets mid-sized companies and large corporations across all industries.
-Nearly 60 percent of our sample of IBM customers come from large corporations (with more than 2,500 employees) with a median of 100 users (with 50 of them using planning functionality), but the mean of 473 users (275 for planning) indicates there are also some much larger implementations.
+IBM Planning Analytics targets mid-sized and large companies across all industries.
+58 percent of our sample of IBM Planning Analytics customers come from large companies (more than 2,500 employees) with a median of 125 users (including 80 using planning functionality), but the mean of 782 users (481 for planning) indicates there are also several significantly larger implementations.